Objective Numbers, Collected by the Federal Government, on Doctors and Other Health Workers

 This page helps you find doctors and nurse practitioners who spend a lot of time with each patient.
 Later, when you know specific treatments you need, you can use a different page to see which specialists have the most experience with each procedure.

-A map shows the doctors who give the longest appointments, and are able to serve you wherever you need them: in the office, hospital and nursing home.
+Maps show general practitioners (or geriatricians) who give the longest appointments, and are able to serve you wherever you need them: in the office, hospital and nursing home.

 Spreadsheets list all the doctors.
 Choose the USA (SLOW !
 142 megabytes; save it so you don't have to download it again), or Maryland, DC and nearby Virginia (4 megabytes).
 They show you: